serverlessworkflow/specification/specification.md

 Workflow states timeouts cannot define the `workflowExecTimeout` property.

 Workflow states can set their `stateExecTimeout` property inside the `timeouts` definition.
-The value of this property is a time duration (ISO 8601 duration format).
+The value of this property is a time duration (literal ISO 8601 duration format or expression which evaluation results in an ISO 8601 duration).
 It must be a duration that's greater than zero and defines the total state execution timeout.
 When this timeout is reached, state execution should be stopped and can be handled as a timeout error in the states `onErrors` definition.